NHS Lothian: Community Health Partnerships

 The Edinburgh Community Health Partnership (CHP) has responsibilities around delivering community health services and also addressing inequalities in Edinburgh for NHS Lothian.

 When the CHPs were established in 2005 they provided a single management structure, taking over control of community services which were transferred under their control.
 On 1 April 2007, Edinburgh Community Health Partnership was formed by the merging of 2 CHPs: Edinburgh North and Edinburgh South.

 NHS Lothian's Accident and Emergency

 Accident and emergency departments are located within the Royal Infirmary of Edinburgh, St. John's Hospital and the Royal Hospital for Sick Children.
 Performance has been rated the poorest in Scotland.
-Only 89.4 percent of emergency patients were treated or admitted within four hours in November 2017.
+Only 89.4 per cent of emergency patients were treated or admitted within four hours in November 2017.

 Minor Injury Dept

-The Western General Hospital has a nurse-staffed Minor Injury Dept. it is open every day of the year and treats, cuts, burns, infection and small bone breaks.
-It is an alternative to Accident and Emergency departments and helps to appropriately treat patients whilst helping to reduce unnecessary A & E attendance.
+The Royal Infirmary of Edinburgh and Western General Hospital have nurse-practitioner led Minor Injury Units.
+They are open every day of the year and treat bone breaks, dislocations sprains, wounds and burns.
+The Royal Infirmary of Edinburgh's Minor Injury Unit also treat eye problems.
+They are an alternative to Accident and Emergency departments and helps to appropriately treat patients whilst helping to reduce unnecessary A & E attendance.